sebfisch/java-fun-code/README.md

 and run `mvn test` to run the test suite.
-You can also run tests in VS Code by opening a Java file containing tests and clicking the *Run Test* link shown with decalrations.
+You can also run tests in VS Code by opening a Java file containing tests and clicking the *Run Test* link shown with declarations.

 [© 2020](https://creativecommons.org/licenses/by-sa/2.0/)
 by Sebastian Fischer